 We also consider Lorentz boosted Schwarzschild BHs in a quasicircular orbital configuration.
 Here too, it is important to minimize the spurious radiation content of the initial data in order to achieve a very accurate gravitational waveform computation.
 We again compare with the new data with equivalent BY binaries.
 BY binaries are also limited in the maximum boost the BHs can have ($P/M_{\text{ADM}}=0.897$, see Ref.~\cite{Cook90a}), while the \hispid data can be used to boost BH in excess of $P/M_{\text{ADM}}=4$~\cite{Healy:2015mla}.

-Finally we address the extremely important problem of modeling highly-spinning black holes in quasicircular orbits.
+Finally we address the extremely important problem of modeling highly spinning black holes in quasicircular orbits.
 For moderate spins ($\chi \lesssim 0.9$), we find that the \hispid data reproduces the dynamics seen in BY binaries, but again, with substantially lower spurious radiation.
-BY data cannot model highly-spinning binaries.
-We thus compare our simulation of a $\chi=0.95$ quasicircular binary with those produced by the SXS collaboration~\cite{SXS:catalog, Hemberger:2013hsa, Mroue:2013xna}.
+BY data cannot model highly spinning binaries.
+We thus compare our simulation of a $\chi=0.95$ quasicircular binary with those produced by the SXS Collaboration~\cite{SXS:catalog, Hemberger:2013hsa, Mroue:2013xna}.
 We find excellent agreement between the two methods.
 The \MPA is used in the open source EinsteinToolkit and by many groups worldwide.
 The \hispid approach thus opens up the possibility for numerical evolutions of highly spinning binaries by numerical relativists worldwide.

 This paper is organized as follows.
 In Sec.\@~\ref{sec:ID} we present the formalism to solve for the initial data.
-We choose the standard transverse-traceless version since it provides the simplest set of equations and allows one to achieve both a reduction of the spurious initial radiation content and overcome the technical limits of the conformally flat initial data reaching highly spinning BHs and highly relativistic velocities.
+We choose the standard transverse-traceless version since it provides the simplest set of equations and allows one to both achieve a reduction of the spurious initial radiation content and overcome the technical limits of the conformally flat initial data reaching highly spinning BHs and highly relativistic velocities.
 We describe the explicit conformal decomposition and attenuation functions used to regularize the superposition of boosted conformal Kerr/Schwarzschild BHs in the puncture approach.

 In Sec.\@~\ref{sec:techniques} we describe the numerical techniques to solve for the initial data as an extension of those used to solve the Hamiltonian constraint with the \textsc{TwoPunctures} code.
 We also provide a summary of the evolution techniques used in the regime of parameters previously unexplored with the \MPA.